PvJScorebot/Scorebot-Scoreboard/README.md

 ## Config File

 The best way to confiure the scoreboard is to use a config file.
 This file will override any command line options.
-To run with the config file use the command line option" `-c <filepath>`
+To run with the config file use the command line option: `-c <filepath>`

 Default Config: